KyCodeHuynh/Hail/README.md

   size limit of 2 EiB (exbibytes, 2^64 bits, or approximately 2.3 exabytes for those who prefer base-10) for individual files on most operating systems

-* File data: these are the contents of a file transported by the Hail segment.
+* File data: these are the contents of a file transported by the Hail packet.
   As these are simply raw bytes, applications can apply their own higher-level logic